ImageMagick/Usage-Markdown/canvas/index.md

 Note the exact position of the extracted tile does not matter.
 A tilable image can be cut anywhere from the tiled image, as long as it is away from the distorted edges, and you use the same original size of the tile.

-Here instead of tiling the image over a larger area, we use a 'double clone' technique to double the area the tile covers.
+Here, instead of tiling the image over a larger area, we use a 'double clone' technique to double the area the tile covers.
-When finished we then just center crop 50% of the image to recover our modified tile.
+When finished, we just center crop 50% of the image to recover our modified tile.
-This means we have no need to know the exact size of the tile you are processing.
+This means we have no need to know the exact size of the tile we are processing.

 ~~~
 convert pattern:circles \( +clone \) +append \( +clone \) -append \